nsbno/spor/.changeset/chilly-chefs-matter.md

 "@vygruppen/spor-react": patch
 ---

-alert-expandable: made some updates in the styling for different states
+ExpandableAlert: made some updates in the styling for different states